 (11) Adoption Assistance Benefit Program

+(12) Paid Family Leave

 The faculty member, when entitled to such benefits, shall submit the appropriate applications to secure these benefits.
 Faculty members may view the Plan Documents for these benefits by contacting the Human Resources Department.
 A copy of each Plan Document will be provided to the AAUP-FA.
 Summary Plan Descriptions for these benefits are available in the Human Resources Department, or can be viewed on the University’s website.

 Retirement Plan (403 (b))

-Faculty Hired before June 1, 2012 An eligible faculty member may choose to make employee plan contributions, on a tax-deferred basis, into one of retirements plans: TIAA-CREF Fidelity Investment.
+Faculty Hired before June 1, 2012 An eligible faculty member may choose to make employee plan contributions, on a tax-deferred basis, into one of two retirements plans: TIAA-CREF or Fidelity Investment.
 A faculty member is eligible for University plan contributions after completion, at the University or any other accredited college or university, of one (1) year of full-time service and attainment of age twenty-six (26).
 Upon eligibility for such contributions, if a faculty member contributes a minimum of five percent (5%) of contract salary to the Plan, the University will contribute an amount equal to ten percent (10%) of the faculty member’s contract salary.
 The Plan is more fully described in the Plan documents.

 Faculty Hired on or After June 1, 2012.
-An eligible faculty member hired on or after June 1, 2012 may choose to make employee plan contributions, on a tax- basis, into one of retirement plans: TIAA-CREF Fidelity Investments.
+An eligible faculty member hired on or after June 1, 2012 may choose to make employee plan contributions, on a tax-deferred basis, into one of two retirement plans: TIAA-CREF or Fidelity Investments.
 Upon completion of one year of full-time employment with the University, faculty are eligible to receive a University contribution to their retirement account of five percent (5%) of their base salary.
 Faculty must themselves contribute a minimum of five percent (5%) into their retirement account in order to receive the University’s five percent (5%) contribution.
 Upon completion of five years of employment, the University’s contribution increases to ten percent (10%) of a faculty member’s base salary provided the faculty member’s contribution is at least five percent (5%).
+The Plan is more fully described in the Plan documents.

+Adjunct Faculty Effective January 1, 2021, an eligible adjunct faculty member may choose to make employee plan contributions, on a tax-deferred basis, into one of two retirement plans: TIAA-CREF or Fidelity Investments.
+Adjunct faculty are not eligible to receive a University contribution to their retirement account.
+The Plan is more fully described in a Summary Plan Description and in the Plan documents.

-The Plan is more fully described in the Plan documents.An eligible faculty member may choose to withdraw up to $30,000 per calendar year from contributions that he/she has made to the Retirement Plan and any earnings therein. .
+An eligible faculty member who has attained the age of 59 and ½ years may choose to withdraw up to $30,000 per calendar year from contributions that he/she has made to the Retirement Plan and any earnings therein. .

 Medical Insurance Plan